kuserich/ngram-recommendation-system/README.md

 ---
 ## Continuous Development <a name="continouos-development"></a>
 In order for the development process, the team chose to use Travis CI to have automated tests and publishing of the artifacts, to be used by other parties.
-Sharing is carying. ;)
+Sharing is caring. ;)

 ### Building <a name="continouos-development-building"></a>
 Thanks to the commitment to open-source the Travis-CI takes care of the building, testing, deployment, and test coverage sharing of the project.
 The currenty build processes can be found [here](https://travis-ci.org/kuserich/ngram-recommendation-system).